SampleEnvironment/SECoP/protocol/issues/059 set_mode and mode instead of some commands.rst

 Proposal
 --------

-Introduce a mode (readonly) / set_mode (writable) parameter instead of only a mode (writable) parameter, and skip all of prepare, finalize, shutdown.
+Introduce a mode (readonly) / op_mode (writable) parameter instead of only a mode (writable) parameter, and skip all of prepare, finalize, shutdown.

-* predefine at least the following codes for set_mode: DISABLED, LOCKED, PREPARED
+* predefine at least the following codes for op_mode: DISABLED, STANDBY, PREPARED
-* predefine at least the following codes for mode: DISABLED, LOCKED, PREPARED, INITIALIZING, PREPARING, MOVING, STABILIZE, FINALIZE
+* predefine at least the following codes for mode: DISABLED, STANDBY, PREPARED, INITIALIZING, PREPARING, MOVING, STABILIZE, FINALIZE
-* reduce the predefined status codes to: DISABLED, IDLE, WARN, UNSTABLE, BUSY, FINALIZE, ERROR
+* reduce the predefined status codes to: DISABLED, IDLE, WARN, UNSTABLE, BUSY, PREPARING, MOVING, FINALIZE, ERROR

 FINALIZE is still needed, because the ECS will have know when to start the measurement in classical neutron scattering mode.